 User: You must have Service Administrator role privileges.

 Permissions: To back up Azure VMs that have been encrypted using Azure Key Vault, you need to provide the required permissions.
-For more information, see Setting Up Permissions to Back Up Azure Virtual Machines Encrypted Using Azure Key Vault.
+For more information, see Adding Permissions to Back Up Azure VMs Encrypted with Azure Key Vault.